Enquire

 Talaimannar Light House

 Witness breathtaking sunsets and a touch of history at the Talaimannar Lighthouse.
 Just 30 km from Mannar, this 19th-century sentinel, standing at 62 feet, offers panoramic views of the Indian Ocean.
-Take a walk on the historic Thalaimannar Pier, remnants of an ancient ferry route to India.
+You can also walk on the historic Thalaimannar Pier, remnants of an ancient ferry route to India.

 Keeri Beach